-Products Conditions of carriage (tank numbers, etc.) Minimum temperature Continued on attachment 1, additional Tank numbers referred to in this list ar signed and dated sheets. e identified on attachment 2, signed and c lated tank plan.
+Products Conditions of carriage (tank numbers, etc.) Minimum temperature Continued on attachment 1, additional signed and dated sheets.
+Tank numbers referred to in this list are identified on attachment 2, signed and dated tank plan.

 - 5 That, in accordance with 1.4/2.6.2, the provisions of the Code are modified in respect of the ship in the following manner: - - 6 That the ship shall be loaded: - .1 only in accordance with loading conditions verified compliant with intact and damage stability requirements using the approved stability instrument fitted in accordance with paragraph 2.2.6 of the Code